panacea-js/core/README.md

 By using a combination of [GraphQL](https://en.wikipedia.org/wiki/GraphQL), [MongoDB](https://en.wikipedia.org/wiki/MongoDB) and [express](https://en.wikipedia.org/wiki/Express.js) you can model, prototype and MVP your application's persisted data easily from day one while giving a free/libre solution to scale-up with when success kicks in.

-Data types (entities) and configration are declarative in nature so you can easily spot changes in your VCS allowing you to work efficiently and avoid merge conflict hell!
+Entity types and configuration are declarative in nature so you can easily spot changes in your VCS allowing you to work efficiently and avoid merge conflict hell!

 Panacea's powerful hooks system allows you to interact with data and events in real-time meaning there's no stopping your custom workflows and integrations.